-C. Deferred Outflows/Inflows or Resources
+C. Deferred Outflows/Inflows or Resources:

-In addition to assets, the statement of financial position will sometimes report a separate section for deferred outflows of resources.
-This separate financial statement element, deferred outflows of resources, represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
+In addition to assets, the statement of financial position includes a separate section for deferred outflows of resources.
+Deferred outflows of resources represent a consumption of net assets that applies to a future period(s) and so will not be recognized as an outflow of resources (expense) until then.
 The Authority has one item that qualifies for reporting in this category.
-It is comprised of certain items related to the measurement of the net pension liabilities and net OPEB liabilities and contributions to the pension and OPEB plans made during the current year and subsequent to the net pension liabilities and net OPEB liabilities measurement date.
+It is comprised of certain items related to pension and OPEB.
 For more detailed information on these items, reference the related notes.

-In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
-This separate financial statement element, deferred inflows of resources, represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
+In addition to liabilities, the statement of financial position includes a separate section for deferred inflows of resources.
+Deferred inflows of resources represent an acquisition of net assets that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
 The Authority has one type of item that qualifies for reporting in this category.
-Certain items related to the measurement of the net pension liabilities and net OPEB liabilities are reported as deferred inflows of resources.
+Certain items related to pension and OPEB are reported as deferred inflows of resources.
 For more detailed information on these items, reference the related notes.